JetBrains/Qodana/topics/space-automation.md

 Once the project token is generated, in the **Settings** section of your JetBrains Space environment [create a secret](%Space-secret%) with the `qodana-token` name.
 Save the project token as the value for this secret.

-The `shellScript` block contains the `qodana` command for running %product%, and it can also contain the [options](docker-image-configuration.topic) that can be used during the run like [quality gate](quality-gate.topic) or [baseline](baseline.topic).
+The `shellScript` block contains the `qodana` command for running %instance%, and it can also contain the [options](docker-image-configuration.topic) that can be used during the run like [quality gate](quality-gate.topic) or [baseline](baseline.topic).